Roisin2/pands_weekly_tasks/README.md

     The abs module was imported to change a negitive to a positive

     plottask.py - Even though I liked this task, a simple over sight of () puzzled me for a long time.
 I could not get my plot to show even though a lot of this was covered in another subject with another lecturer.
-I relied on Ian Mc Loughlins sample code to complete this task.
-Numpy and Matplotlib.pyplot were imported.
+I relied on Ian Mc Loughlin - a lecturer at [ATU] (https://www.atu.ie/) sample code to complete this task.
+Numpy and
+    Matplotlib.pyplot were imported.
     Matplotlib.pyplot is assigned as plt in the script.
 It is used to create the Histogram.
-    Numpy, was required to generate the random numbers, as it creates efficient data structures for dealing with numerical data it was also called on for
+    Numpy, was required to generate the random numbers, as it creates efficient data structures for dealing with numerical data.
+It was also called on for linspace: that returns evenly spaced numbers over a specified interval.
     Another simple puzzle for me was colour was "color" in code when I wished to have yellow and purple for something different.
 A little bit of research allowed me to see my errors.
 The Real Python website was a good help here.
 As was W3schools where i saw how to enter a grid. (https://www.w3schools.com/python/matplotlib_grid.asp)